CraigOpie/craigopie.github.io/portfolio/statement-of-purpose.md

   - PhD Portfolio
 ---

 *This page presents my statement of purpose in computer science as required for the [ICS Ph.D.
 Portfolio](https://philipmjohnson.org/essays/why-and-how-to-write-a-high-quality-phd-portfolio.html).
-It summarizes my personal and professional history, adversity, resiliency, and interests in product development.*
+It summarizes my personal and professional history and interests in research, teaching, service, and product development.*

 ### Introduction